Archive for market leader

 Why do new products fail to hit sales goals so often?
 The answer is often “Mullet Marketing”.

 I was flipping channels the other day and a comedy was on from the 1980’s and the main character had a mullet haircut.
-As the charter explained his hair cut was ; short in the front and long ( all business) in the back…and it struck me how this is how most companies launch their new products.
+As the character explained his hair cut was; short in the front and long ( all business) in the back…and it struck me how this is how most companies launch their new products.

 Then reality hits and the Silo’s form as everyone spend time and energy trying to cover their tails….